hiend0/Network-Plus-Part-1/Module 2/Physical Labs/view-the-switch-mac-address-table.md

 2. **Wait 10 seconds and recheck.
 Are there new addresses in the MAC address table?**
    _Answer:_
+No, after 10 seconds there were no new addresses.
 ---

 ### Step 4: From PC-B, ping the devices on the network and observe the switch MAC address table
 1. **How many device IP-to-MAC address pairs have been learned by ARP (excluding multicast/broadcast)?**
    _Answer:_
+ There's 3 devices have been learn by ARP.

 2. **Did all devices have successful replies to pings?
 If not, check cabling and IP configurations.**
    _Answer:_